galaxyproject/admin-training/sessions/18-clouds/clouds.md

 # Available Clouds

 .large[
-* Amazon Web Services
+* Commercial: Amazon Web Services, Google Compute Engine, Microsoft Azure
   * Pay-per-time/machine etc.
   * Reasonably priced, but keep an eye on the costs
   * Large range of machine (i.e., instance) types
   * Education grants
-* OpenStack
+* Academic:
-  * Open source community project
+  * OpenStack: open source community project
   * NeCTAR in Australia, Jetstream in USA, CLIMB in UK, lots of others
   * Some free for researchers (NeCTAR, CLIMB), some with project grants (Jetstream) ]